 Here are some alternatives to EveryDollar.
 I have a full comparison of the top options in my guide to the best college budgeting apps.

 Mint is an easy-to-use budget app with all the essentials.
 It also offers credit tracking and pathways to long-term budgeting.
 However, Mint offers little to no help investing, and it’s much more ad-reliant than EveryDollar.
 You can read my entire take in my Mint review.

 PocketGuard shares a lot of the same templates as EveryDollar.
-They both have an eye-catching user interface, account importing, and cater to multiple types of budgeting.
+They both have an eye-catching user interface and account importing and cater to multiple types of budgeting.
 Chances are, if you like EveryDollar, you’ll like PocketGuard.
 Try them both for free, and figure out which one saves you the most!

 Who Is EveryDollar Right For?

-EveryDollar is best for those that operate on a month to month budgets.
+EveryDollar is best for those that operate on a month-to-month budgets.
 And people who are just getting into budgeting.
 The free version gives you everything you need to create an immediate plan.
 And the paid version is great for people who budget consistently and want a little added convenience.
 Definitely an ideal app for college students and young ones looking to take hold of their finances.
-EveryDollar isn’t right for people That want to focus primarily on investing or trading.
+EveryDollar isn’t right for people who want to focus primarily on investing or trading.